 The first item in my itinerary was to go on a bike tour around Soweto, one of the biggest historical township in Jo'Burg, South Africa.
 I wanted to see the true African life up close with no filters and there's no way to do that in the city unless you come here to Soweto and see for yourself.

 I booked a 4 hour bike tour with Soweto Bicycle Tour.
-The tour costed around R480 (~45USD).
+The tour costed around 450 - 500 ZAR (~45USD).
 They also do pickup from the airport but it costed as much as the tour itself.

-With that info out of the way, let's explore the greatest township in the world through my photos:
+With that info out of the way, let's begin our journey to Soweto:

-A driver picked me up at the Mbizi Backpacker Lodge near the airport.
+I personally chose to organize a pickup from the airport with the hostel as I didn't have much time.
+The cost of the transfer should be around 200 ZAR one way.
+A driver picked me up at the airport.
 While he was complaining about the distance, I saw the remnant of the 2010 World Cup, the FNB Stadium.

 I was early so I gotta pick my bike first.
 Some are pretty decent, but some are downright crappy (notice the first one?).